mmalmi/mmalmi.github.io/_posts/2020-11-17-save-the-world-from-ads.md

 Solution to that is decentralized open source social media *protocols*, as opposed to privately owned *platforms*.
 In order to fund their development, you'd need the funding model first though.

-I believe this is a very, very important idea that will eventually realise and bring us closer to a future of well-being and harmony.
+I believe this is a very, very important idea that will eventually become reality and bring us closer to a future of well-being and harmony.
 If you agree, please spread the word!